 Butterfly Interpretive Loop

-the pavilion, just south-west of the community gardens, was built in 2011 to porvide sheltered space for gardeners, visiting school children, and community groups to rest or receive instruction.
-It is truly a unique structure, designed by students at the University of Waterloo’s School of Architecture in Cambridge and built by volunteers under the leadership of Laura Knap, a graduate of the school. most of the wood required for the project was rough sawn cedar harvested from a sustainable forest in Eastern Ontario.
+The pavilion, just south-west of the community gardens, was built in 2011 to provide sheltered space for gardeners, visiting school children, and community groups to rest or partake in events.
+It is truly a unique structure, designed by students at the University of Waterloo’s School of Architecture in Cambridge and built by volunteers under the leadership of Laura Knap, a graduate of the school.
+Most of the wood required for the project was rough sawn cedar harvested from a sustainable forest in Eastern Ontario.
 The project was made possible by funding provided by the Kalvelman-Fonn Foundation and the Cloverleaf Foundation.

 – Photo by Jessica Grealy